 The unaudited pro forma financial information of Lazard Ltd should be read together with "The Separation and Recapitalization Transactions and the Lazard Organizational Structure," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Lazard Group's historical consolidated financial statements and the related notes included elsewhere in this prospectus.
 The historical consolidated financial data reflected in the accompanying unaudited pro forma financial information represent historical consolidated financial data of Lazard Group.
-Such historical consolidated financial data of Lazard Group, such historical consolidated financial data of Lazard Group, including the separated businesses.
+Such historical consolidated financial data of Lazard Group reflects the historical results of operations and financial position of Lazard Group, including the separated businesses.